sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 * Documentation can be as simple as a file that lists the test name and what it is testing.
 * This will remind you how each test is expected to fail, or what each test is intended to exercise.
 * If writing a monolithic test, this can be further developed into the expected output for comparison in a future version of the EN testing tool.
-* Documenation can also be written inline.
+* Documentation can also be written inline.
 It would be valuable to note precisely which line should fail.

 ## Organize the tests